b-lukaszuk/BS_wJ_eng/contents/about.md

 declared with `const` keyword, since they will not change for as long as a program runs.

-If, for any reason, this book is not to your liking then feel free to visit, e.g. Adam Wysokinski's the [Big Book of Julia](https://adamwysokinski.codeberg.page/bbj/) and choose a learning resource of your liking.
+If, for any reason, this book is not to your taste then feel free to visit, e.g. Adam Wysokinski's the [Big Book of Julia](https://adamwysokinski.codeberg.page/bbj/) and choose a learning resource of your liking.
 Alternatively you may visit [Rosetta Code web-page](https://rosettacode.org/wiki/Category:Solutions_by_Programming_Task) that contains over 1'000 programming exercises with solutions in different programming languages.
-Chances are many of the exercises presented here are to be found there.
+Chances are many that of the exercises presented here are to be found there.

 Finally, just like in the previous book, I'll try to write in a possibly simple (clarity over cleverness and performance) and correct manner.
 Still, I'm only